-Perugia et al (2021) \cite{perugia2021gender}, instead, explored how people attribute gender (femininity and masculinity) and stereotypical traits (communion and agency) to the Furhat robot.
-In their study, they used all Furhat's predefined faces and combined them with female and male voices based on the name each facial texture was given by its designers (15 conditions, the default face was used in two conditions with both a female and a male voice).
-The robot was shown to participants in a short 3-second video saying: ``Hi, I'm Furhat nice to meet you."
-Participants were asked to rate their perceptions of the robot immediately after watching the video.
+Perugia et al (2021) \cite{perugia2021gender}, instead, explored how people attribute gender (femininity and masculinity) and stereotypical traits (communion and agency) to Furhat.
 Most Furhat's faces were attributed a ``gender" in line with their names.
-However, one of them was perceived as slightly androgynous, and the default face was perceived as predominantly feminine when given a female voice, and predominantly masculine when given a male voice.
 Interestingly, the robot's genderedness influenced people's perceptions of the robot's agency but not of its communion.
 This study confirms that the robot's genderedness can influence the attribution of stereotypical traits to humanoid robots in agreement with \cite{bernotat2017shape,bernotat2021fe,eyssel2012s}.